-Thyroid and weight loss; The relation:-
+Thyroid and weight loss; The relation:

 Thyroid and weight loss

-- Keep a check on your thyroid levels: Remember the answer to your weight loss question is solving the reason for weight gain.
-If you have a thyroid problem and weight loss is your goal, you must keep a check on your thyroid levels.
-Take your medications regularly and keep your levels as close to the normal range as possible. and you will see your weight coming to normal.
-Check your thyroid levels every 3-4 months, or at least once in 6 months.
+Remember the answer to your weight-loss question is solving the reason for weight gain.
+If you have a thyroid problem and weight loss is your goal, then you must keep a check on your thyroid levels.
+Take your medications regularly and keep your levels as close to the normal range as possible.
+Then you will see your weight coming to normal.
+Either check your thyroid levels every 3-4 months or at least once in 6 months.

-Small and frequent meals helps in reducing the sugar spikes and balance the blood sugar level.
+Small and frequent meals help in reducing the sugar spikes and balance the blood sugar level.
 This will help in avoiding hunger pangs.
 Small frequent meals help by keeping the digestive system on the go.
-It helps in burning more involuntary calories and prevents storage of fat.
+It helps in burning more involuntary calories and prevents the storage of fat.

-Drinking green tea will increase the metabolic rate and your energy levels.
+Drinking green tea will increase the metabolic rate and energy levels.
 Hypothyroidism makes you feel tired and fatigued all the time.
 Green tea will help in decreasing the stress levels and will give you the most needed energy kick.

-A glass of warm water and lemon early in the morning and after your main meals will help you in keeping the metabolism rate up through out the day.
+A glass of warm water and lemon early in the morning and after your main meals will help you in keeping the metabolism rate up throughout the day.

 Thyroid and weight loss:-

-- Foods to eat: Include a lot of carrots, whole grain cereals, avocado, apricots, fish, asparagus, olive oil and sunflower seeds.
+- Foods to eat: Include a lot of carrots, whole grain cereals, avocado, apricots, fish, asparagus, olive oil, and sunflower seeds.

-Whether the excess weight comes from thyroid or other hormonal issues, the key to weight loss is to correct the underlying condition while monitoring your diet, eating the right things and avoiding what’s wrong and exercising.
-A healthy lifestyle since the very beginning is the solution to every weight related problem, including thyroid and weight loss.
-You might also want to read –
+Whether the excess weight comes from thyroid or other hormonal issues, the key to weight loss is to correct the underlying condition while monitoring your diet, eating the right things and avoiding what’s wrong, and exercising.
+A healthy lifestyle since the very beginning is the solution to every weight-related problem, including thyroid and weight loss.

 Image: Copyright (c) 123RF Stock Photos